-And then how much time do you spend thinking about the same things when it comes to you client?
+And then how much time do you spend thinking about the same things regarding your internal or external clients?

-Therefore, just as you’d create a individual communications strategy for every product or service you promote (or at least we’d hope), you need to do the same for client communication.
+Therefore, just as you’d create an individual communications strategy for every product or service you promote, you need to do the same for client communication.

 You need your own “client personas.”

-Several months ago, I wrote 11 questions to ask clients, which will help you get a sense of who they are as people and professionals.
-These are a great start to build out your client personas.
+Last week, we discussed the 11 questions to ask clients, which will help you get a sense of who they are as people and as professionals.
+These are a great start to building your client personas.

 Additionally, you should treat each interaction with a client as an opportunity to learn more about who they are and how they think.

-If you do this right, the longer your work with a client, the more in tune you’ll be—and in turn, the more successful your relationship.
+If you do this right, the longer your work with them, the more in tune you’ll be—and in turn, the more successful your relationship.

-This information allows our team to all be on the same page when executing upon strategy or supporting the client through obstacles.
+This information allows our team to be on the same page when executing strategy or supporting the client through obstacles.

 Coordinate Style for Maximum Efficiency

-Likewise, we generally will use Zoom for our video conferences, but some of our clients prefer Skype.
+Likewise, we generally will use Zoom for our video meetings, but some of our clients prefer Google Meet.

 The Rules of Communication Still Apply